jblumenstock/migration_networks_replication/README.md

 # migration_networks_replication
-Replication files for "Migration and the Value of Social Networks"

-This repository contains the code and the template datasets used in the paper:
+Welcome.
+This repository contains the replication files (code and template datasets) for the paper:
 Blumenstock, J.E., Chi, G., Tan, X., 2023.
 Migration and the Value of Social Networks.
-(REStud)
+(Forthcoming, Review of Economic Studies)

 There are three folders in this repository:
 - data: containing all the input and output data for figures and tables.